Charles, Cardinal de Bourbon (born 1523): Assassination of the Duke of Guise

-Fearing that his authority as king was slipping away, Henri decided in a radical course of action to regain the initiative.
-In December, while staying at the Château de Blois Henri struck at the leadership of the ligue.
-Having invited the duke of Guise and Cardinal Guise to a council under false pretences on 23 December 1588, he had them both executed for plotting against him on 23 and 24 December respectively.
-Bourbon for his part was arrested on the same day, and held in the castle of Blois alongside the archbishop of Lyons, dukes of Nemours and Elbeuf, and the late Guise's son the Prince de Joinville.
+Fearing that his authority as king was slipping away, Henry decided in a radical course of action to regain the initiative.
+In December, while staying at the Château of Blois Henri struck at the leadership of the League.
+Having invited the Duke of Guise and Cardinal Guise to a council under false pretences on 23 December 1588, he had them both killed for plotting against him on 23 and 24 December respectively.
+Bourbon for his part was arrested on the same day, and held in the castle of Blois alongside the Archbishop of Lyon, Duke of Nemours and Duke of Elbeuf, and the late Guise's son the Prince of Joinville.
 In January, Catherine came to visit the imprisoned Bourbon.
 She offered him the kings forgiveness, and promised that he would be set free.
 Bourbon was however furious at his treatment, denouncing her for 'bringing about this butchery'.
 He was transferred from one castle to another to prevent his escape.
 His prison was considered too close to Catholic territory, so he was again transferred, this time to Fontenay-le-Comte.
-In May Pope Sixtus V wrote a rebuke to Henri, demanding he have Bourbon and the Archbishop of Lyon released from captivity, and then come to Rome within 60 days to explain his actions on pain of excommunication.
+In May Pope Sixtus V wrote a rebuke to Henry, demanding he have Bourbon and the Archbishop of Lyon released from captivity, and then come to Rome within 60 days to explain his actions on pain of excommunication.

 King

 Prisoner

-On Henry III's death in 1589, the Ligue proclaimed Bourbon king, while he was still a prisoner and in the castle of Chinon under the authority of Navarre.
-In Rouen the banners of the Penitents displayed a rendition of his face poking out from the bars of his cell, the city having quickly fallen under the authority of a ligue government which established a council of 12, largely composed of men who owed their careers to Bourbon or Guise.
-Although he functioned now as a convenient compromise candidate for the various powerful magnates that compromised the noble leadership of the ligue there was increasing resentment between the various regional power brokers, Mercœur in Bretagne, Elbeuf and Aumale in Normandie, Guise in Champagne and Mayenne in Bourgogne.
-He was recognized as Charles X by the parlement of Paris on 21 November 1589.
-The liguer controlled towns also swore their loyalty to him as their king, though many had already done this after the 'tyrant' killed the duke of Guise the previous year.
+On Henri III's death in 1589, the Catholic League proclaimed Bourbon king, while he was still a prisoner in the Château de Chinon under the authority of Henry of Navarre.
+In Rouen the banners of the Penitents displayed a rendition of his face poking out from the bars of his cell, the city having quickly fallen under the authority of a League government which established a council of 12, largely composed of men who owed their careers to Bourbon or Guise.
+Although he functioned now as a convenient compromise candidate for the various powerful magnates that compromised the noble leadership of the League there was increasing resentment between the various regional power brokers, Philippe Emmanuel, Duke of Mercœur in Bretagne, Elbeuf and Aumale in Normandie, Guise in Champagne and Mayenne in Bourgogne.
+He was recognized as Charles X by the Parlement of Paris on 21 November 1589.
+The liguer controlled towns also swore their loyalty to him as their king, though many had already done this after the 'tyrant' killed the Duke of Guise the previous year.